smartdevicelink/sdl_evolution/proposals/0272-sdl-javascript-manager-layer.md

     getBytesAvailable ()

     /**
-     * Attempts to delete the desired file from core
+     * Attempts to delete the desired file from Core
      * @param {String} fileName - name of file to be deleted
      * @return {Promise} - Resolves to Boolean - whether the operation was successful */